synnea/JCSC-website-1st-milestone/README.md

 The website includes a callout button that takes them to a pop-up modal.
 By filling in their name and email address, they can easily get in touch with the club.
 The button signs the user up to the email list.

 At the bottom of a page, there's a contact form that allows the user to get in touch with the club and opt in to the email list.
-It triggers a modal that thanks the user for signing up and affirming the receipt of the contact request.

 ### Future Features